proscrumdev/battleship-dotnetFramework/README.md

 ---
 # Hint
-This version is depricated and will no longer be updated.
+This version is deprecated and will no longer be updated.
 Please use the .NET6 version to get the latest and greatest version: https://github.com/proscrumdev/battleship-dotnet